-- 2 cloves garlic or 1 rounded tbsp Shermay’s Ginger Garlic Sauce
+- 2 cloves garlic or 1 rounded tablespoon Shermay’s Ginger Garlic Sauce

 1 whole big white or red onion, coarsely chopped

-- 1-1.2 kg mixed local vegetables (carrots, potatoes, cauliflower, broccoli, long beans or French beans, ladies fingers, corn, tomatoes, etc)
+- 1-1.2kg mixed local vegetables (carrots, potatoes, cauliflower, broccoli, long beans or French beans, lady fingers, corn, tomatoes, etc)

-Add all the coconut cream then vegetables.
-Increase the heat to medium-high, slowly pour in the coconut cream while stirring to ensure an even gravy, then the vegetables.
+Add the coconut cream then vegetables: Increase the heat to medium-high, slowly pour in the coconut cream while stirring to ensure an even gravy, then the vegetables.
 Once it hits boiling (i.e. the gravy bubbles), quickly lower it to a simmer.
-Let it simmer for 15-20 mins, depending on the size of the vegetables.
-Add the tofu and tomatoes last so that it retains its shape.
+Let it simmer for 15-20 minutes, depending on the size of the vegetables.
+Add the tofu and tomatoes last so that they retains their shape.

 - Serve hot with white rice, brown rice, or quinoa on the side.